 Introduction: Future Forum

-Message from the President of the Calouste Gulbenkian Foundation and the President of the Future Forum Scientific Committee.
+Message from the President of the Future Forum Scientific Committee.

 Miguel Poiares Maduro